ravendb/samples-php-laravel/README.md

 RavenDB Laravel Demo Application
 ====================================

-The "RavenDB Laravel Demo Application" is a reference application created to show how to develop Laravel applications using [RavenDB](https://ravendb.net/) database.
+The "_RavenDB Laravel Demo Application_" is a reference application created to show how to develop _Laravel_ applications using [RavenDB](https://ravendb.net/) database.

 ## Requirements